ipentest/knoxss-UG/Getting-Started.md

 ***SIX:*** You say there's some challenge the author of KnoXSS is facing with the Firefox Add-on (the XPI file)...
 If everything is working fine in Pro version shouldn't it also work the same on the XPI?

-Author, @brutelogic's concern: The Add-on is currently facing several implementation challenges due to Mozilla's API.
+Tool author @brutelogic's concern: The Add-on is currently facing several implementation challenges due to Mozilla's API.
 Even if using the Add-on to just send targets to KNOXSS to test them, it's advised to (re)test using the main interface.

-This is a work in progress and things will keep changing with the tool's maturity
+This git is a work in progress and things will keep changing with the tool's maturity...
+So dont forget to Star and Watch